chrisdfghjkl/bike-log/capstone-proposal.md

 ##### Project's Purpose or Goal: (What will it do for users?):

 Allows users to create account and add their bike and individual components.
-Users can then log any repairs or service, as well as rides.
-Logging rides will accumulate milage total for that bike.
+Users can then log any repairs or service.
 Stretch goals may be to add  map API for logging rides and the ability to upload photos

 ##### List the absolute minimum features the project requires to meet this purpose or goal:
 * Allows users to create an account
 * Allows users to add create/add bike(s)
-* Allows users to log service/repairs/updates to bike, as well as rides taken
+* Allows users to log service/repairs/updates to bike

 ##### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
 * HTML